A resolvent-based perspective on the generation of Mach wave radiation from compressible boundary layers: Methods

-The non-dimensional numbers that define the problem are: (1) the Reynolds number defined as $Re=\rho_\infty U_\infty \delta/\mu_\infty$, (2) the free-stream Mach number defined as $Ma=U_\infty/(\gamma\mathcal{R}\Theta_\infty)^{1/2}$ where $\gamma$ is the specific heat ratio and $\mathcal{R}$ is the universal gas constant and (3) the Prandtl number $Pr=\mu_\infty c_p/\kappa_\infty$ defined using specfic heat ratio $c_p$ and the thermal conductivity $\kappa$.
-A friction Reynolds number will also be used that is defined as $Re_\tau=\rho_w u_\tau \delta/\mu_w$.
+The non-dimensional numbers that define the problem are: (1) the Reynolds number defined as $Re=\rho_\infty U_\infty \delta/\mu_\infty$, (2) the freestream Mach number defined as $Ma=U_\infty/(\gamma\mathcal{R}\Theta_\infty)^{1/2}$ where $\gamma$ is the specific heat ratio and $\mathcal{R}$ is the universal gas constant and (3) the Prandtl number $Pr=\mu_\infty c_p/\kappa_\infty$ defined using specific heat ratio $c_p$ and the thermal conductivity $\kappa$.
+A friction Reynolds number is also defined as $Re_\tau=\rho_w u_\tau \delta/\mu_w$.
 Throughout this study $Pr=0.72$ and $\gamma=1.4$ are kept fixed.
 Both flows over adiabatic walls as well as over cooled walls are considered, and boundary layers over cooled walls are characterised by the ratio $\Theta_w/\Theta_{ad}$ where $\Theta_{w}$ is the wall-temperature and $\Theta_{ad}$ is the wall-temperature in the case of the flow over adiabatic walls.
 For most of this work we consider a $Ma=4$, $Re_\tau=400$ turbulent boundary layer over an adiabatic wall.
-However, in \S\ref{sec:Decomposition of the forcing to the resolvent operator} we show that the substance of the discussion here is applicable to turbulent boundary layers over adiabatic as well as cooled walls and over a range of Mach numbers.
+However, we will show that the substance of the discussion here is applicable to turbulent boundary layers over adiabatic as well as cooled walls and over a range of Mach numbers (in \S\ref{sec:contribution to the boundary layer and freestream}), as well as to laminar boundary layers (in appendix \S\ref{sec:laminar boundary layer}).